Starbucks unions: Chile

-In 2011, the 200 workers in the Chilean Starbucks union Sindicato de Trabajadores de Starbucks Coffee Chile went on strike for better wages and health care, the first strike in the company's history.
+Starbucks workers in Chile formed the Sindicato de Starbucks Coffee Chile union in 2009.
+In 2011, the 200 workers of the union went on strike for better wages and health care, the first strike in the company's history.
 Their leaders began a hunger strike after receiving no corporate response from two weeks of striking.
 At the time, Chile had the company's largest union population, including about 30% of its 670 workers since the company entered the country in 2003.
 American IWW Starbucks Workers Union employees planned a "global week of action" in solidarity with the unaffiliated Chilean union.
+The union signed a contract with Starbucks in 2015.
+In March 2025, the union went on a 25 day strike.
+As of February 2026, two-thirds of Starbucks workers in Chile are members of the union.

 New Zealand

 Unite, a new union in New Zealand, led demonstrations against Starbucks in 2005 and negotiated a contract with the country's Starbucks operator offering 450 workers better pay and hours.